jkingportfolio/CI_PP1_TheCocktailBar/README.md

 <img src="docs/validation-html-css/accessibility-validation-404.png">
 </details>

+- Icons from Font Awesome are used in the site.
+As they are for decorative purposes only, Font Awesome already populates the code to be copied with an aria-hidden="true" attribute to accomodate accessibility.

 ### Performance

 [Chrome dev tools lighthouse](https://developers.google.com/web/tools/lighthouse) was used to test all pages for performance, accessibility, best practices and SEO